 - Watch for motorcycles, bikes and pedestrians.

-• MDTA Police Officers will continue regular patrols and targeted high visibility enforcement.
+- Drive sober or make a plan for a designated driver. - MDTA Police Officers will continue regular patrols and targeted high visibility enforcement.
 To report dangerous driving on Maryland toll roads, call MDTA Police Dispatch at 410-537-7911.